FREQUENTLY ASKED QUESTIONS

 Do you offer any discounts?

 Early enrollment discounts are available until May 1st.
 We also offer discounts for those who want to sign up for multiple weeks of camp.
 In addition, team and group discounts are available up until the start of each camp (space permitting).
 Please contact us at email@example.com for more information.

 Do I receive a confirmation when I register?

 Once you register and pay for your camp session(s), you will receive a confirmation email for your records.
-This email serves as your confirmation of registration for camp.

 Will I receive additional information about camp after I register?

 The week before camp, we'll send out detailed information about your camp session(s), including drop-off location and instructions, procedures for Monday morning, what to bring to camp, as well as friendly tips and reminders.
 In addition to this pre-camp information, you receive emails during the week with updates about what we are doing at camp, reminders, etc.